Get in Touch

 Meeting Dates and Times are varied, so watch here for the information or call the library…

 Book choices are recommended and voted on by the whole group.
 The library will have copies of the monthly book choice available.
+Click on the title of each book below and you will see a link to our online catalog.
 Call if you prefer special formatting such as Large Print or Audio.
 715-545-2887 We will have various facilitators each month.

 Come join us for a relaxing and engaging discussion.